 Data Enrichment Services-Services that enrich the quality of the data in our customers' databases.
-These include a service that finds outdated address files in the database and makes corrections based on the requirements and certifications of the United States Postal Service and a service that uses known fields in an organization's constituent records to search and find lost donors and prospects.
+These include a service that finds outdated address files in the database and makes corrections based on the requirements and certifications of the United States Postal Service, as well as services that use known fields in an organization's constituent records to search and find key demographic and contact information such as age, email address, and phone number.